Is Ketamine Assisted Therapy

 • Are seeking emergency or crisis mental health care

-• Are experiencing acute psychiatric instability
+• You are experiencing acute psychiatric instability.

 Who Should Avoid Ketamine